SerhiyShamshetdinov/funmesh/readme.md

 Binary operations are evaluated left to right.
 Power `^` has the highest priority between binary operations.
 Unary operations (including all unary functions) are evaluated first.

-Go to `http://localhost:$port/docs` to open SwaggerUI.
+Go to `http://localhost:<port>/docs` to open SwaggerUI.
 By default, http://localhost:8080/docs for primary server.

-Use `http://localhost:$port/metrics` to access Prometheus Metrics.
+Use `http://localhost:<port>/metrics` to access Prometheus Metrics.
 By default, http://localhost:8080/metrics for primary server.

+Use `http://localhost:<port>/help` to access the used config and this help description and may be used as health check.
+By default, http://localhost:8080/help for primary server.

+Use `http://localhost:<port>/shutdown` to terminate all microservices & primary server itself.
+By default, http://localhost:8080/shutdown for primary server.

 ## Versions
 | Number | Date        | Changes                                |